Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Inter-Paper Relationships and Methodological Progress

 \subsection{Incremental Improvements}

 Some works explicitly build atop previous ones.

-PRDP (CVPR 2024) \cite{deng2024prdp} came after DPOK (NeurIPS 2023) \cite{fan2023dpok} and addressed its scalability issues, effectively saying: we take the idea of RL fine-tuning and make it stable for much bigger data by changing the objective to reward difference prediction \cite{wang2024prdp} This clearly is incremental: DPOK solved RLHF for diffusion; PRDP solved RLHF at scale for diffusion.
+PRDP (CVPR 2024) \cite{deng2024prdp} followed DPOK (NeurIPS 2023) \cite{fan2023dpok} and addressed scalability issues by changing the objective to reward difference prediction \cite{wang2024prdp}.
+In this sense, DPOK established RLHF-style fine-tuning for diffusion models, while PRDP developed a more scalable version of the same broad direction.

-Diffusion-KTO (NeurIPS 2024) \cite{li2024diffusionkto} likely was developed alongside or just after those, introducing a fresh angle (binary feedback) potentially influenced by the realization that pairwise labeling is expensive.
-Possibly the authors noticed the traction of DPO and decided to see if simpler feedback could work; their success broadens the horizon of what data can be used.

-The Tutorial by Uehara et al. 2024 \cite{uehara2024tutorial} consolidates a lot of these developments and offers a broader perspective connecting them to concepts like GFlowNets and control theory \cite{uehara2024tutorial}.
-This indicates the field reaching a maturation point where disparate methods are put into a common framework (for example, they relate reward-weighted MLE (like Lee et al.) to RL and to other algorithms, and discuss connections to things like path consistency learning \cite{nachum2017bridginggapvaluepolicy} which is a concept from RL and control).
-That tutorial also specifically mentions how classifier-guidance (an old diffusion technique where you guide samples with a classifier's gradient) is related to these new methods as just another way of injecting preferences \cite{uehara2024tutorial}.
-Essentially, alignment methods can be viewed as {\bf ``learning to do classifier-guidance internally with a learned classifier (reward model)''}.
+Diffusion-KTO (NeurIPS 2024) \cite{li2024diffusionkto} introduced a complementary direction based on binary feedback.
+This broadens the range of usable supervision by showing that weaker feedback signals can be competitive with pairwise comparisons in some settings.